VandanaPandey-VP/Java-Application/README.md

 # 🎇🎇Java-Application🎇🎇
-✔✔A very simple application that help to learn java batter.✔✔
+✔✔A very simple application that help to learn java better.✔✔

 **Project description**